jeff-pang/mifare-classic-clone/README.md

 then place your magic card on the nfc reader and the following command will write to the magic card.
 Note that the command is case sensitive

-`nfc-mfclassic W a original.dmp blank.dmp`
+`nfc-mfclassic W a blank.dmp original.dmp`

 or

-`nfc-mfclassic W b original.dmp blank.dmp`
+`nfc-mfclassic W b blank.dmp  original.dmp`

 ## References